haohanxabo1/lrparse/README.md

 ```

 ## Shoutout
-The idea behind this project came from the *Parse Block* in [OpenBullet](https://github.com/openbullet/openbullet/).
+The idea behind this project came from the *Parse Block* in [OpenBullet](https://github.com/openbullet/openbullet/) - a powerful tool for automating and analyzing HTTP requests.
 I always liked how fast and straightforward it handled text extraction, so I wanted to create a tiny standalone version for Python.

 Big respect to the OpenBullet devs and community. 🙌